js-emulators/wasmpsx/README.md

 ![Screenshot](/screenshots/turismo.png)

 # Adding to website
-To add this to your website, click [here](http://download-wasmpsx.glitch.me/) to download the WASMpsx source code as a ZIP file.
+To add this to your website, click [here](http://download-wasmpsx.glitch.me/) so you can download the WASMpsx source code as a ZIP file.

 Then, add them to your website and create a ```<script>``` tag like this: